My brother handing sugarcane juice and receiving rabbits (illustration or symbolic).

 Daisy was the bossy one.
 Shampoo?
 A total softie.
 I never knew rabbits could have such unique personalities.

-Getting your first bunny is like meeting a new roommate — they’re quiet at first, but soon you realize they have opinions (especially about food).
+Getting your first rabbit is like meeting a new roommate, they’re quiet at first, but soon you realize they have opinions (especially about food).

 5. Space Matters More Than a Fancy Cage